Pickens Technical College Advanced Manufacturing Pathway: 3d Printing – Transforming Industry

 3D printing allows you to work with a wide variety of materials, including nylon, wood, and brick just to name a few that might surprise you.

 This is undoubtedly one of the biggest advantages of 3D printing.
 While the initial cost of purchasing the printer can be high, the payoff is huge.
 To put it into numbers for you, the average cost of a prototype can go from hundreds or even thousands of dollars to single digits.

 As stated earlier, 3D printing has applications across a variety of industries.
 While the automotive industry was one of the first to adopt this technology, there are other markets that have taken cues from automakers like Ford and BMW and transformed the way they do business.

 The education sector is a prime market for 3D printing technology.
 Students can easily print and test designs, learning through trial and error all while enhancing their learning.

-3D printed models of surgical guides, trays, crowns, retainers and more has revolutionized the way dentists tackle with oral health.
+3D printed models of surgical guides, trays, crowns, retainers, and more have revolutionized the way dentists tackle oral health.

 If you have more questions about how to break into any of these fields, the Career Services desk is always there for Pickens students.
 All you have to do is drop by or sign up online to get started on the path to your future career.